Ford GT40: Mk I

-The X-1 was a roadster built to contest the Fall 1965 North American Pro Series, a forerunner of Can-Am, entered by the Bruce McLaren team and driven by Chris Amon.
-The car had an aluminum chassis built at Abbey Panels and was originally powered by a 289 cu in (4.7L) engine.
+The X-1 was a roadster built to contest the Fall 1965 North American Pro Series, a forerunner of Can-Am, entered by the Bruce McLaren racing team and driven by Chris Amon.
+The car had an aluminium chassis built at Abbey Panels and was originally powered by a 289 cu in (4.7L) engine.
 The real purpose of this car was to test several improvements originating from Kar Kraft, Shelby, and McLaren.
 Several gearboxes were used: a Hewland LG500 and at least one automatic gearbox.
-It was later upgraded to Mk II specifications with a 427 cu in (7 L) engine and a standard four ratio Kar Kraft (subsidiary of Ford) gearbox, however, the car kept specific features such as its open roof and lightweight aluminum chassis.
+It was later upgraded to Mk II specifications with a 427 cu in (7 L) engine and a standard four ratio Kar Kraft (subsidiary of Ford) gearbox, however, the car kept specific features such as its open roof and lightweight aluminium chassis.
 The car went on to win the 12 Hours of Sebring in 1966.
-The X-1 was a one-off and having been built in the United Kingdom and being liable for United States tariffs, was later ordered to be destroyed by United States customs officials.
+The X-1 was a one-off and, having been built in the United Kingdom and being liable for United States tariffs, was later ordered to be destroyed by United States customs officials.